 Do not have your staff fumbling in the dark should they run into a legal issue in their life.
 For example, a member of your team could require a family law attorney.
 This could be disrupting their ability to get work done in the office or at home.
 It could be limited performance or hurting their morale.
 If you want to help them get back on track, then offering some legal support and advice could be very useful.

 Your company does not have to front the legal support, you simply should have the support that you can recommend.
 Your staff will rely upon their work for many things, but having their back in matters outside of their expertise should be among the things your team can rely upon you for.

 Having access to a legal professional, or professionals, who can support them is very wise.
-It does not even have to be family law, though; it could be everything from property law to helping them solve an out of work dispute.
+It does not even have to be family law, though; it could be everything from property law to intellectual property management.

 Provide your staff with extra support, and reap the rewards